r1cksec/cheatsheets/theorie/recon-methodology.md

 Moreover, it is possible to crawl the website of a company with a web spider.
 Among the extracted domains and subdomains, further root domains can be identified in this way.
-The tool `hakrawler` makes it possible to extract all URLs from a given website (see https://github.com/r1cksec/cheatsheets/blob/main/linux/hakrawler.md):
+The tool `hakrawler` allows to extract all URLs from a given website (see https://github.com/r1cksec/cheatsheets/blob/main/linux/hakrawler.md):

 ```
 cat "<urlFile>" | hakrawler -s -u -d 1